Estranged. March ’68 and Its Aftermath - program of anniversary events

 Ticket prices: PLN 30 (normal) / PLN 20 (reduced), available from 22 January 2018 at bilety.polin.pl, trwarszawa.pl and at the cash desk at POLIN Museum and the TR Warszawa theatre.

 On the occasion of the March events’ 50th anniversary, TR Warszawa theatre and POLIN Museum launched a closed competition for a performance inspired by the Jewish experience of March ’68.

 The two initial stages of the competition took place in July and October 2017.
 Five projects were selected during the closed preliminaries for young performing artists, presented in the form of workshop performances.
-Three selected performances will be presented to the audience in the final phase of the program in March 2018.
-The premiere of the winning performance will take place in September 2018.
+Three selected performances were presented to the audience in the final phase of the program in March 2018.
+The premiere of the winning performance took place in September 2018.

 The following projects have been selected to the final phase by the competition jury:

 5 and 6 March, 7 PM and 7 March, 8:30 PM, POLIN Museum

 After nearly 50 years that have passed since the March events, POLIN Museum has recovered a forgotten wooden crate, one of the so-called “lifts” used by the Jews emigrating from Poland to pack their belongings.
 A trio of museum custodians open the crate and examine its contents together with the audience.
 What will they find inside?
 The concept for the performance was drawn up by Patrycja Kowańska in cooperation with Bartosz Ostrowski.

 9, 10 and 11 March, 6 PM, TR Warszawa theatre